svnrnns/aurora-vue3/README.md

 # Aurora

-Aurora is a package that enhances the Axios experience in **Vue 3**, offering advanced features like automatic loading state management, limit max ongoing calls, request cancellation, authentication support, call timeouts, call intervals, and more.
+Aurora is a package that enhances the Axios experience in **Vue 3**, replacing the asynchrony with Vue proxys and offering advanced features like automatic loading state management, set a limit for unresolved ongoing calls, request cancellation, authentication support, reactive calls, call timeouts, call intervals, and more.

 ## Table of Contents